dnbtr/project-euler/README.md

 - Problem 7
   - First solution takes ~11 seconds to execute
   - Refactored code takes ~10 miliseconds (~1000 times faster)

+- Problem 23
+  - There were no significant performance chances using indexOf or includes() to iterate a large array
+  - Took ~4 min to return 26667 abundant number sums from 48.511.255 possible combinations (6965 x 6965)

 - Problem 25 (with typescript):
   - Calculating the first Fibonacci Number to have N digits.